What happens when you have 5 grown men and 2 young boys in one house? Your newly remodeled bathroom ends up being a duck's new home.

 But, Emily and I were up and out of the room by 9am to try and salvage the shopping day.
 We took the subway over to the Magnificent Mile and found the Lush store.
 She had a good time sniffing everything but eventually the bath bombs started fizzing inside her nose.
 I was able to turn her day around with a bath bomb and a set of pajamas; my daughter knows the good things in life.

-Field Museum and had a good time looking at all the REAL mummies and other interesting artifacts.
+The boys took the bus over to the Field Museum and had a good time looking at all the REAL mummies and other interesting artifacts.
 Emily and I joined up with them around noon and viewed all the creepy mummies as well.
 The kids really liked Sue, the most complete T-Rex dinosaur ever uncovered.

 Mid-afternoon we took the train over to Ed Debevic's (where they are mean to you).
 We had gotten so many "you must eat at Ed's" comments that we walked in the rain to eat (up hill both ways too).
 We should have ate there on the weekend because 4pm on a drizzly Monday is not a popular dining time.
 We were eventually the only ones there and honestly, we should have had Chicago pizza again.